willierushrush/willierushrush.github.io/_posts/2020-05-21-second-countability.md

 This concludes the proof of Radó's theorem.
 A straightforward consequence is that tautological examples like the long plane, i.e. a product of two long lines, do not admit a complex structure.

 The theorem, however, does not hold for higher complex dimensions.
 One of the first examples was explicitly constructed Calabi and Rosenlicht<sup>[1](#fn1)</sup> via algebraic geometry.
-Will this work?

 ### References
 <a name="fn1">1</a>: E. Calabi and M. Rosenlicht.
 Complex Analytic Manifolds Without Countable Base.
 Proceedings of the American Mathematical Society, 4(3): 335-340, 1953.
 <a name="fn2">2</a>: O. Forster.
 Lectures on Riemann surfaces.
 Graduate Texts in Mathematics, Vol 81.
 Springer-Verlag, NY-Berlin, 1981.
 <a name="fn3">3</a>: J. H. Hubbard.
 Teichmüller Theory and Applications to Geometry, Topology, and Dynamics.
 Vol. 1.
 Matrix Editions, Ithaca, NY, 2006.
 <a name="fn4">4</a>: T. Radó. Über den Begriff der Riemannschen Fläche.
 Acta Szeged, 2(2): 101–121, 1925.

 ------